I left the biggest space for it.

 For me, Hannah’s poem reconciles coming to peace with personal empowerment.
 As an avid yoga practitioner, I love the anchoring voice in the poem.

-“One Voice” was recorded fall 2016 and will be released as a part of my 2nd CD through PARMA.
+“One Voice” was recorded fall 2016 and was released as a part of my 2nd CD through PARMA, Sky-born.

 Duration: 8:25 minutes